 Also, many energy products come with caffeine.
-You shouldn’t ingest too much of this, but on the run, some can be really good.
+You shouldn’t ingest too much of this, but on the run, some can be good.
 If you lower your intake the last week, you will get a bigger “kick” from the caffeine on race day.
 Simple!

 7. Take it easy on the swim

 You have a big day ahead of you; don’t ruin it on the swim.
-You cannot win the Ironman via the swim part alone, but you can definitely lose it.
+You cannot win the Ironman via the swim part alone, but you can lose it.
 If you are not an experienced swimmer, then you should take it extra easy in the beginning.
 Start the swim portion on one of the sides, so you won’t be in that much traffic.
-It’s better to spend five minutes more on the swim in this way to avoid potentially painful contact with others and save some energy than in giving your fullest in the middle.
+It’s better to spend five minutes more on the swim in this way to avoid potentially painful contact with others and save some energy than to give your fullest in the middle.
 You should go into T1 with lots of energy left.

 8. Have an energy plan

 Plan your exact energy intake for the whole day, including how much to drink.
-At some point you will get extremely tired of energy drinks, but if you stop drinking and eating, you run into problems.
+At some point, you will get extremely tired of energy drinks, but if you stop drinking and eating, you run into problems.
 Having a plan will make you take the correct amount of energy at the right times.
-Racing after 8, 10 or 12 hours it is easy to make wrong decisions, so plan carefully beforehand.
+Racing after 8, 10, or 12 hours it is easy to make wrong decisions, so plan carefully beforehand.
 Energy is key to a good race.

-During a day of Ironman like this you will sweat.
+During a day of Ironman like this, you will sweat.
 A lot.
 That’s why it can be a really good idea to combine your energy intake with salt, so you will get the minerals that your body needs.
 This is especially important if you are racing in hot and humid weather.

 One thing you have to know about taking salt is that your body will stop producing it as would normally be natural.
 So if you start, you have to continue through the race.
 This should be a part of your energy plan.
-There are different options here, ranging from tablets you add to your water and special gels and energy bars to pills / tablets you swallow.
+There are different options here, ranging from tablets you add to your water and special gels and energy bars to pills/tablets you swallow.
 I recommend trying everything in training, so you get an idea of what works best for you.

 10. The 5/5 Ironman marathon rule

 The marathon in Ironman is where things happen.
-This is when the Ironman gets really challenging and where you have to follow your plan and / or be very wise about adjusting it.
+This is when the Ironman gets challenging and where you have to follow your plan and/or be very wise about adjusting it.
 A good rule is the 5/5 rule, which is about the five first and five last kilometers of the run (3.10686 miles).
 Start the first five a bit conservatively and give your body and mind some time to adjust to running.
 Starting the run in this atmosphere is normally pretty incredible, so it’s easy to run too fast.

 The last five kilometers are the absolute last work of the day.
 Now, it’s time to go all in.
 You should not have any energy left when you cross that finish line.
-You have worked so many hours, days and months for this Ironman and the last five are just the very last part of the work.
-Give it all you have, stop thinking and just get to that finish line as soon as possible.
+You have worked so many hours, days, and months for this Ironman, and the last five are just the very last part of the work.
+Give it all you have, stop thinking, and just get to that finish line as soon as possible.

 If you have any questions or comments, don’t hesitate to write in the available space below.
 I will answer as soon as possible.